erisemberg/How-to-Learn-to-Code-Beginner-R/README.md

 # Introduction to R Lessons
-## Spencer Nystrom & Jamshaid Shahir
+## Brooke Felsheim, Elena Kharitonova & Ellen Risemberg

 Classes will be run using [Rstudio.cloud](rstudio.cloud).
 Students are expected to provide their own laptop.

 ### 2019 Schedule:
 |Day | Subject | Homework |